Relations with Malta

 - Malta is a member of the Euro-Atlantic Partnership Council (EAPC), a forum for dialogue which brings together all Allies and partner countries in the Euro-Atlantic area.

-- Participation in the PfP programme is compatible with Malta's commitment to the principle of neutrality.
+- Participation in the PfP programme is fully compatible with Malta's commitment to the principle of neutrality.

 - Areas of cooperation and specific events in which Malta wishes to participate within the PfP framework are detailed in its Individual Partnership and Cooperation Programme (IPCP), which is jointly agreed with NATO.